Is a Correction Looming Ahead for Sonos Inc. (SONO)

 SONO’s Market Performance

-SONO stocks went down by -9.34% for the week, with a monthly jump of 7.91% and a quarterly performance of -3.80%, while its annual performance rate touched 6.22%.
-The volatility ratio for the week stands at 5.00% while the volatility levels for the past 30 days are set at 4.49% for Sonos Inc..
-The simple moving average for the period of the last 20 days is -2.44% for SONO stocks with a simple moving average of 11.55% for the last 200 days.
+SONO stocks went up by 7.06% for the week, with a monthly jump of 6.94% and a quarterly performance of -7.46%, while its annual performance rate touched 12.03%.
+The volatility ratio for the week stands at 4.72% while the volatility levels for the past 30 days are set at 4.81% for Sonos Inc..
+The simple moving average for the period of the last 20 days is 2.08% for SONO stocks with a simple moving average of 17.66% for the last 200 days.

 Analysts’ Opinion of SONO

-Goldman, on the other hand, stated in their research note that they expect to see SONO reach a price target of $7.50, previously predicting the price at $20.
-The rating they have provided for SONO stocks is “Sell” according to the report published on April 17th, 2020.
+Many brokerage firms have already submitted their reports for SONO stocks, with BofA Securities repeating the rating for SONO by listing it as a “Buy.”
+The predicted price for SONO in the upcoming period, according to BofA Securities is $18 based on the research report published on October 15th of the current year 2020.

-BofA/Merrill gave a rating of “Neutral” to SONO, setting the target price at $15 in the report published on February 25th of the current year.
+Goldman gave a rating of “Sell” to SONO, setting the target price at $7.50 in the report published on April 17th of the current year.

-During the last 5 trading sessions, SONO fell by -9.34%, which changed the moving average for the period of 200-days by -5.91% in comparison to the 20-day moving average, which settled at $14.57.
-In addition, Sonos Inc. saw -9.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SONO rose by +7.06%, which changed the moving average for the period of 200-days by -4.32% in comparison to the 20-day moving average, which settled at $14.69.
+In addition, Sonos Inc. saw -4.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading